Enjoy the taste of summer all year round!

 Every September, I freeze bushels of Roma tomatoes for use all winter long.
 Partially thawed, these versatile beauties are easy to peel and chop.
 Because my family would eat pasta seven days each week if I let them, I experiment often with sauces.
 This recipe is quick to put together and has a hearty, pleasing flavour that always reminds me of a BLT (bacon-lettuce-tomato sandwich).
 You can use regular or double-smoked bacon, though the latter gives it a much more intriguing taste.
-A heaping bowl of tortellini, fusilli or spaghetti smothered in this sauce, accompanied by a salad and some crusty bread, is oh-so-satisfying and yummy!
+A heaping bowl of macaroni, small shell pasta, linguine or spaghetti smothered in this sauce, accompanied by a salad and some crusty bread, is oh-so-satisfying and yummy!
+If you like this flavour combination as much as I do, you might also like my BLT pasta salad.

-1 pound (450 grams) uncooked pasta (sneak some whole wheat pasta in there if you can!)
+- 1 pound (450 grams) uncooked pasta (regular, whole wheat or gluten-free)

-* Note: you can subsitute Romas with two 28 ounce cans low-sodium diced tomatoes
+*Note: you can substitute fresh or frozen Romas with two 28 ounce (800 mL) cans of low-sodium diced tomatoes.

 - Sauté bacon in a large saucepan until nearly crisp.